News

 Professor Strong holds a chickadee to UVM students the buffy tips on the primary coverts.
 Photo: Sarah Hooghuis / Audubon Vermont

 As Professor Strong frees each of the birds from the net, a student hands him a small cloth sack in which to put our feathery hostages.
 Once all our birds are bagged, we are ready to band.
 Professor Strong kneels on the trail and sets up his supplies: aluminum bands, colored bands, tiny banding pliers, and a digital scale.
 Two students are data recorders who will jot down the band numbers of each bird, weight, age, and colored bands.
 He weighs each bird while they are still in the bag to minimize stress then takes them out to attach the smallest size band (0) to one leg.
-The data collected foes to the USGS Bird Banding Laboratory.
+The data collected goes to the USGS Bird Banding Laboratory.
 Professor Strong walks around our circle with each bird to show us the details that go into aging a bird as using the following Bird Banding Lab (BBL) codes: Hatching Year (HY), Second Year (SY), or After Hatching Year (AFY).
 These codes are based on plumage patterns, coverts, and feather color and wear.

-After collecting on each bird, a few lucky folks hold them in a “banders grip”, which kind of looks like a peace sign that you wrap around the bird’s body.
+After collecting data on each bird, a few lucky folks hold them in a “banders grip”, which kind of looks like a peace sign that you wrap around the bird’s body.
 We don’t gather data on the nuthatch or titmouse, but absolutely take pictures of and with them.

 A UVM student holds a White-breasted Nuthatch.
 Photo: Sarah Hooghuis / Audubon Vermont